alexcu2718/fdf/README.md

 ** Open to contributions - Once the codebase stabilises, I welcome others to add features if they're extremely inclined anyway!

-** Pragmatic focus - Some areas, like datetime filtering, are especially complex and need a lot of investigation!

 In short, this project is a personal exploration into performance, low-level programming, and building practical tools - with the side benefit of making a useful tool and learning a crazy amount!

 ## Acknowledgements/Disclaimers